isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 updates should be conducted as usual (``send-lease-updates`` is set to ``true``).
 It should be noted that Kea does not natively support such use cases, but users may develop their own scripts and tools around Kea to provide such mechanisms.
-The HA hooks library configuration is designed to maximize flexibility of administration.
+The HA hook library configuration is designed to maximize flexibility of administration.

 .. _ha-syncing-page-limit: